tktracker/IntuneDocs/intune/apps/app-management.md

 For more information about this section, see [Monitor apps](apps-monitor.md).

 ### Set up
-- **iOS VPP tokens**: Apply and view your iOS Volume Purchase Program (VPP) licenses.
+- **iOS VPP tokens**: Apply and view your iOS/iPadOS Volume Purchase Program (VPP) licenses.
 For more information, see:
   - [iOS volume-purchased apps](vpp-apps-ios.md)
 - **Windows enterprise certificate**: Apply or view the status of a code-signing certificate that's used to distribute line-of-business apps to your managed Windows devices.
 - **Windows Symantec certificate**: Apply or view the status of a Symantec code-signing certificate, which is needed to distribute XAP and WP8.x appx files to Windows 10 Mobile devices.